crystaldonut/crystaldonut.github.io/content/topics/Cloud.md

 ### AWS APIS

-My work has revolved around development using the Boto3 Python library
+My work has primarily focused on development using the Boto3 Python library.

 | Service  |       | Total Years used | Active |
 | :----------------- | :--------------- | ------: |------: |